General Landscape Uses:

 Moderate; generally requires moist soils, but tolerant of short periods of drought once established.

 Semi-showy in clusters.
 Fragrant.

 Orange to red ¼-½ inch globose berry.

 Wildlife and Ecology:

-Provides food and cover for wildlife.
-Birds eat the fruits.
+Provides food and cover for wildlife and attracts fruit-eating birds.

 Can be grown from de-pulped seeds.
 Plant right away; seeds do not store well.
 Scatter seeds over soil and just cover.
 Place in light shade.

-An excellent, attractive shrub or small tree for the garden.
-It is listed as threatened by the state of Florida.
+It is listed as Threatened by the state of Florida.